r-windows/docs/faq.md

 ```

 Same for `pacman -S mingw-w64-x86_64-drmingw` (which easier to use for simple debugging).

+See the [FAQ 8.4 *How do I debug code that I have compiled and dyn.load-ed?*](https://cran.r-project.org/bin/windows/base/rw-FAQ.html#How-do-I-debug-code-that-I-have-compiled-and-dyn_002eload_002ded_003f) to get started with debugging R packages.

 ## How to install rJava on Windows?